 The Governor cannot pardon federal convictions or convictions from other states.
 If you are seeking a pardon for a conviction in another state, contact that state.
 If you are seeking a pardon for a federal conviction, contact the Office of the Pardon Attorney, U.S. Department of Justice, 1425 New York Ave., N.W.
 Suite 1100, Washington, D.C.
 20530 (202) 616-6070.

 For more information on expungement, visit the Oklahoma State Bureau of Investigation's Expungement Questions page on their website.

 Although pardons can only be granted by the Governor, the Board receives the information necessary to fulfill its statutory role of preparing a pardon packet and issuing a recommendation to the Governor.
 Following are the instructions for completing a pardon application:

 APPLICANTS SHOULD KEEP A COPY OF ALL SUBMITTED DOCUMENTS!

-It is the applicant’s responsibility to attach to the application the appropriate and required documentation.
+You will receive email notifications if there are any issues with your submission.
 The application will not be processed until it is considered complete.
 If the application is not complete, you will receive notification.